 The most famous one is certainly Skye terrier Greyfriars Bobby.
 In 1858, he followed the remains of his master to Greyfriar’s Churchyard and lingered near the spot until his death.
 His loyalty to his owner was celebrated with a bronze statue and drinking fountain erected in 1873 at the cross between Candlemaker Row and George IV Bridge.
-It was said that rubbing his nose brings good luck and people have taken this very seriously and he actually had his nose redone after too much rubbing a few years ago (Update: we were asked to advise in this post not to rub it any more to avoid further damaging, please be sensible).
+It was said that rubbing his nose brings good luck and people have taken this very seriously and he actually had to have his nose redone after too much rubbing a few years ago (Update: we were asked to advise in this post not to rub it any more to avoid further damaging, please be sensible).
 You can also find some gadgets of Greyfriars Bobby at the Grassmarket (although dogs are not allowed inside).

 A less known Edinburgh dog is Callum, the Dandie Dinmont terrier (see photo above).
 His owner, James Cowan Smith, donated £55,000 to the National Gallery of Scotland back in 1919 (at the time an enormous sum), on condition that Callum’s portrait painted by John Emms (1895) remained on permanent display.
 If you visit the Gallery, you can find it hanging on the wall in one of the rooms (dogs are not allowed in the gallery though).

 Where to stay

 You can easily find many dog-friendly accomodations with the help of mainstream websites such as Tripadvisor, Trivago and so on, look up pets friendly accomodations on Airbnb, or even use the Dugs N Pubs app or other dogs websites.
-In case you are not fussy and don’t mind staying in a basic accomodation, an easy option is also Travelodge and there are a few to choose from in central Edinburgh.
+A dog-friendly option is also Travelodge and there are a few to choose from in central Edinburgh.
 They are dog-friendly and you can take your dog just adding an extra fee of £20 to the cost of your room.